 Apart from the main bridges, Kamianets has many small footbridges crossing the tiny Smotrych river at the bottom of the canyon.
 One of them was already shown above.
 These bridges are old and new, wide and not so much, with some of them posing dangers of some level.
 They also make walks more interesting.

-There are small bridges crossable by small cars, too.
+There are small bridges traversable by small cars, too.
 This one, for example, was made of metal sheets and had no handrails whatsoever.

-One of these stairs were on our way to this place, proving that Kamianets indeed is the most beautiful city of Ukraine.
+One of these stairs led us to this place, proving that Kamianets indeed is the most beautiful city of Ukraine.
 Any objections?

 Old news, but there's a medieval castle in Kamianets-Podilsky.
 Despite my full understanding of its fame and the amount of photos taken of it, I am still showing some of my photos with it visible.
 The castle serves well to the purpose of completing the already nice views.
 Here it is, not without another footbridge over Smotrych.